 - 1. The SMEMS team shall consider the level of control or influence, normal and abnormal conditions, reasonably foreseeable emergency conditions, lifecycle, and past incidents when identifying risks and opportunities. - 2.
 Risks are assessed according to the following criteria, based upon the experience and reasonable judgement of the SMEMS Team: - a.
-Environmental Impact (consider both harmful and beneficial environmental impacts) - b.
-Severity Consequences of the impact (magnitude) - c.
-Scale Volume, size, or amount of the impact - d.
-Business Effect Effect upon business operations - e.
+Severity Consequences of the impact (magnitude) - b.
+Scale Volume, size, or amount of the impact - c.
+Business Effect Effect upon business operations - d.
 Likelihood Probability of an incident happening